Bono dialect

-Bono, also known as Abron, Brong, and Bono Twi, is a dialect cluster within the Akan dialect continuum that is spoken by the Bono people.
+Bono, also known as Abron, Brong, and Bono Twi, is a dialect cluster within the Twi-Fante dialect continuum that is spoken by the Bono people.
 Bono is spoken by approximately 1.2 million people in Ghana, primarily in the Bono Region, Bono East Region, and by over 300,000 in eastern Côte d'Ivoire.

 The Bible Society of Ghana commenced the translation of the Bono Twi Bible in 2017 and had completed the translation of the 27 books of the New Testament.
 The overall project will be completed in 2027 with the translation of the Old Testament.

-Relationship with other dialects of Akan
+Relationship with other dialects of Twi-Fante

 Intelligibility among the different dialects of Bono can be difficult.
 Bono is mutually intelligible with neighboring dialects of Akan such as Asante, but the degree of intelligibility drops off with geographical distance, and Fante is effectively a different language.
 Most speakers of Bono are bidialectal in Asante.

-Bono and Wasa are the most divergent dialects of Akan.
-Along with Fante, Bono is also one of the most conservative, retaining features such as the third-person plural pronoun bɛ that have since been lost elsewhere.
+Bono and Wasa are the most divergent dialects of Twi-Fante.
+Along with Fante, Bono is also one of the most conservative, retaining Akan (i.e. Central Tano) features such as the third-person plural pronoun bɛ that have been lost elsewhere.